MAKGAMEROFFICIAL/frequency-music/README.md

 | ------------- | ------------- | ----------------- | ------------- |
 | rank          | Stats         | Prefix Command    | Shows the current rank on guild. |
 | top           | Stats         | Prefix Command    | Guild level ranking. |

+# 🎫 Support/Contact us

+You can join our discord server by clicking on this link.

+# 🌐 web/dashboard

+coming soon